NLeSC/Massive-PotreeConverter/README.md

 More detailed steps:

 1- We get the bounding cube and average density of the massive point cloud.
-We can use get_info.py.
+We can use `get_info.py`.
 First argument is the input folder with all the input data.
 Second argument is the number of processes we want to use to get the information.
 Note that it is a cube, i.e. the axis have the same length.
 The CAABB values must be used in the next steps!
+``
+python /path/to/get_info.py -i /path/to/input_data -c [number processes] ``

 2- We use `generate_tiles.py` to create tiles and we use the previous computed bounding box (only X and Y coordinates) in order that the generated tiles nicely